byui-cse/wdd360-course/src/content/semester/unit1.md

 ---
-title: Unit One - Introduction
+title: Unit One - Introduction and Setup
-summary: This unit will review concepts in HTML, CSS, and Javascript.
-It will also instruct how to setup our environment for the course.
+summary: This unit will introduce the course.
+Teams will be formed and time will be spent discussing strategies for being successful in teams.
+We will also review using Javascript for client and server side applications.
 tags: [
-	HTML basics,
+	Teamwork,
-	CSS basics,
+	Git,
-	JS Variables,
+	Project Management,
-	DOM basics
+	Review
 ]
 ---